blynkkk/blueprints/ESP32 Blinking LED/README.md

 * Check your connections.
 Your board needs to be connected with a data USB cable (charge-only cables will not work).
 Make sure the cable is fully inserted in the port on each end.
 Try a different USB cable, and avoid hubs and other adapters if possible.
 Remove connections to the board pins, especially the 0 (RX) and 1 (TX) digital pins.
 * Check that your boards and libraries are up to date
 * Check [Blynk Troubleshooting guide](https://docs.blynk.io/en/troubleshooting/general-issues)

-## Conclusion
-Congratulations!
-You have successfully connected ESP32 to Blynk and now can control a built-in LED.
-By following this tutorial, you have gained experience working with the ESP32, Arduino IDE, Blynk Console and Blynk App.
-You can now expand on this project to incorporate sensors or controllers.